holistics/holistics-cli/README.md

 ## Installation

+**Note**: If you're using MacOS 12x (Monterey), please see the section [How to run the code via Node](#how-to-run-the-code-via-node)

 ```bash
 curl -fsSL https://raw.githubusercontent.com/holistics/holistics-cli/refs/heads/master/install.sh | bash
 ```

 ## Usage

 Please refer to the [Holistics CLI Documentation](https://docs.holistics.io/docs/cli/) for more information.

 ## Development
-- The cli-app is a NodeJS app that wraps around @holistics/cli-core package
-- Its main responsibilities is to automatically download the latest version of the @holistics/cli-core - which contains the core logic of the CLI
+The Holistics CLI is built as a lightweight NodeJS wrapper around the `@holistics/cli-core` package, which contains the core functionality.
+The wrapper has two main responsibilities:

+1. Package Management
-  - On initialization, it will download the built files of @holistics/cli-core from npm registry, store it in the `.cache/holistics`
+   - On startup, it automatically downloads the latest version of `@holistics/cli-core` from the npm registry
+   - The package is cached locally in `.cache/holistics` for future use

+2. Command Execution
+   - Once the core package is loaded, it invokes the `@holistics/cli-core` for the actual command execution
-  - Then it execute the @holistics/cli-core logic which then handles commands like: auth, dbt, aml
+   - This enables commands like:
+     - `auth`: Authentication and user management
+     - `dbt`: dbt project operations
+     - `aml`: Analytics Modeling Language features

 ## Deployment
 - The cli-app is bundled via bun 1.2.10.
 Executable files are in the Releases section.
-- It is possible to check out the code and run it locally using Node (see below)
+- It is possible to check out the code and run it via Node (see below)

 ## How to run the code via Node